-Real estate agents say emotional mistakes are common among homebuyers, who sometimes let good deals pass them by.
-Or worse, buyers overpay for their “dream homes” because they let feelings cloud their judgment.
+Real estate agents say emotional mistakes are common among homebuyers, who overpay for their “dream homes” because they let feelings cloud their judgment.

 But buyers shouldn’t beat themselves up for getting emotional.
 Buying a home is often the biggest purchase a person will make.
-Homebuyers “need someone in their corner who can counsel them and make sure they are making a smart investment, not an emotionally driven purchase,” says Nick Jabbour, a New York City real estate agent and vice president of Nest Seekers International.
+Homebuyers “need someone in their corner who can counsel them and make sure they are making a smart investment, not an emotionally driven purchase,” says Nick Jabbour, a former New York City real estate agent.

 Buyers should be aware of emotional mistakes many of their peers make.
 Here are five common errors, with advice on how to avoid making them.

 Mistake No. 1: Always looking for a better deal

 Every market has its up and downs, but today’s market has conditioned homebuyers to make the mistake of thinking there’s always a better deal just around the corner.
 While it’s true prices could drop further (and mortgage rates might decline), it’s not a good idea for buyers to play the odds now, says Eileen Meehan, a broker with Keller Williams Realty.